4-31 January 2016

 – a clock sends every 20 seconds a new value: the behavior within Murmur will change and you will notice variations in how many ‘tick’ sounds you hear from which speaker, the length of ‘tick’ sounds combined with noise, how loud and if the movement of the speaker will react to it.
 It repeats this procedure 3 times for the following objects per unit:

 – trigger density of the ‘tick’ sound: how fast trigger the beginning of the sound file.
-The tick was coincidently recorded at the beginning of the soundfile, which was me pressing the record button.
+This sound was coincidently recorded at the beginning of the soundfile, which was me pressing the record button.
 It ended up becoming a prominent element for the composition.

 – play duration of the sound file: how long will the sound file be played when it is triggered to do so?